pgbarletta/locuaz/docs/source/tutorialsimple.rst

  * ``mutating_resSeq``: list of lists with the positions you want to mutate.
 We are typing 3 lists, one for each CDR.
  * ``mutating_resname``: these are the one-letter code of the amino acids that correspond to the *mutating_resSeq* from above.
+You can type them straight away or wrap them in ``''``.
 This is a mandatory field, and is used to check that the user typed the right positions on the field above.
    It's only checked when the protocol runs for the first time.

 scoring